The Role of bilinguals in the Bayesian naming game: The minimal and Bayesian naming game models

 In this work the positive examples will be points generated at random within the axis-parallel rectangle $\left( 0, 0, 3, 1 \right)$ according to the the Bayesian strong sampling assumption \cite{Tenenbaum-1999, Marchetti-2020a, Marchetti-2020b}.
 However, this particular choice does not affect the numerical results.

-Our multi-agent simulations start from an initial condition in which there are only monolingual agents.
-Half of them have only A and the other half only B in their respective name lists, while their corresponding inventories $[+++\dots]_A$ and $[+++\dots]_B$ contain $n_{ex}=4$ examples.
-When the hearer's inventory contains at least $n^{\ast}_{ex}=5$ new examples, the hearer can start generalizing the concept $\mathcal{C}$ \footnote{In the original BNG model \cite{Marchetti-2020a, Marchetti-2020b} an initial bias was assumed in order to make the synonyms A and B distinguishable \cite{Edmonds2002}, by assigning different thresholds $n^{\ast}_{ex, A}=5$ and $n^{\ast}_{ex, B}=6$; here equal thresholds are assumed to ensure a fair comparison between BNG and NG models.}.
+Our multi-agent simulations start from initial conditions in which there are only monolingual agents.
+Half of them have name A and the other half name B in their name lists and the corresponding inventories $[+++\dots]_A$ and $[+++\dots]_B$ contain $n_{ex}=4$ examples.
+When a hearer, e.g. an A-monolingual, has an inventory with at least $n^{\ast}_{ex}=5$ examples for the unknown word B, the hearer can start generalizing the concept $\mathcal{C}$ in association with B \footnote{In the original BNG model \cite{Marchetti-2020a, Marchetti-2020b} an initial bias was assumed in order to make the synonyms A and B distinguishable \cite{Edmonds2002}, by assigning different thresholds $n^{\ast}_{ex, A}=5$ and $n^{\ast}_{ex, B}=6$.
+In this paper equal thresholds are assumed to ensure a fair comparison between BNG and MNG models.}.